 The minimum capacity of a flash drive available is 2 gigabytes and the maximum capacity is 1 terabyte.
-Though you can expand storage with these drive in affordable prices but as the size increases the price increases as well.
+Though you can expand storage with these drivers in affordable prices as the size increases the price increases as well.
 So while you look for a USB flash drive make sure you consider the transfer speed as well like USB 2.0 or 3.0 interface plus the security point of view.

 Storage Space of USB drives

 You cannot directly estimate storage needs, because depending upon the type of media and quality of files the size of photos can vary in the USB flash drives.
-For instance, if one of your image size if 6 megapixels then you can easily store 1000 of these images in your 2GB drive and 16,000 images in the 16GB drive and similarly 128,000 images in a 256GB drive.
+For instance, if one of your image sizes if 6 megapixels then you can easily store 1000 of these images in your 2GB drive and 16,000 images in the 16GB drive and similarly 128,000 images in a 256GB drive.
 But this number varies as the size of photos increases of decreases.
 In case of higher resolution photos which can be of 24MB each you will only be able to store 250 of these images in a 2GB drive, and 32,000 images in a 256GB drive.

-Same is the case for music of video files.
+Same is the case for the music of video files.
 But to get a quick idea of all these files you can put all these files in a folder and you can take the right estimate of files you are going to transfer and space you will need.
 If you deal with HD videos then be prepared for some larger size drives.
 You could only store one minute HD video in a 16Gb flash drive and about 224 minutes video in a 256GB drive.

-Similarly there are documents and files like spreadsheets and word documents which can be stored thousands in number in a 2GB drive for students.
+Similarly, there are documents and files like spreadsheets and word documents which can be stored thousands in number in a 2GB drive for students.